 Ceilings Visually inspected from floor level.
-The ceilings are plasterboard lined.
+Ceilings are predominantly formed in plasterboard.
+The bathroom ceiling has been laminate clad.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plaster on the hard.
+Internal walls are predominantly lined with plasterboard.
+Areas of plaster on the hard noted.